 To better understand this complex malfunction, here’s one automobile metaphor.

-The distributor (the pancreas) delivers the “spark” (insulin), and trigger a series of electrical and chemical reactions that allow the cylinders (the cells) to utilize the gas (glucose or blood sugar), thus enabling the automobile to run smoothly and efficiently.
+The distributor (the pancreas) delivers the “spark” (insulin) and triggers a series of electrical and chemical reactions that allow the cylinders (the cells) to utilize the gas (glucose or blood sugar), thus enabling the automobile to run smoothly and efficiently.

 But, if the insulin (the spark) is too strong or too weak, the automobile will sputter and stall out.